DocumentationAPI Reference

 1. Captured: The Order was successfully captured.

 2. PendingNotification: The Order capture attempt was successful.
-Completion of the capture is pending due to our 3rd party processor, and you will be notified once completed.
+However, due to our third-party processor, the capture is pending completion, and you will be notified once it is completed.

 3. UnderReview: The Order capture attempt was successful.
 Completion of the capture is pending an internal review being done by Reach’s team, and you will be notified once completed.